shardus/website-docs.shardus.com/pages/docs/main-concepts/testing/spamming.md

 Create a function called `getSeedNodes` that grabs a list of node addresses from the seednode server.
 Make a `GET` request to the URL where your seedNode server is running at the route `/api/seednodes`.

-> Since i'm testing this on a network locally in my CLI spam command, I only need to map the port numbers returned from this function, however this will return an array of seedNode objects in this form:
+> Since i'm testing this on a network locally in my CLI spam command, I only need to map the port numbers returned from this function; however, this will return an array of seedNode objects in this form:
 > `[{"ip": "127.0.0.1", "port": 9001 }, {"ip": "127.0.0.1", "port": 9002 } ...]`
 > So you can use the data from this seed node server grab the ip addresses of the nodes as well.